-It includes the two most studied probiotic strains that have been founded effective in pregnant women with overall positive results (Lactobacillus acidophilus, Lactobacillus rhamnosus and Lactobacillus reuteri) that promote “healthy gut bacteria.”
-As well as spore based strains that limit the growth of “bad bacteria.”
+It includes the two most studied probiotic strains of bacteria that have been found effective in pregnant women with overall positive results (Lactobacillus acidophilus, Lactobacillus rhamnosus and Lactobacillus reuteri).
+These have been found to promote “healthy gut bacteria.”
+As well as spore based strains that limit the growth of harmful bacteria.

 I was GBS+ with my first baby, so I made it my mission to be GBS- with my second.
-My midwife recommended I take this probiotic though, which doesn't have either of those strands, because it's sporebased (specifically: Bacillus subtilis) and inhibits the growth of “bad bacteria.”
-I didn't love that it was missing the “good bacteria”
+My midwife recommended I take this probiotic, which doesn't have any of the lactobacillus strains, because it's solely sporebased (specifically: Bacillus subtilis) to inhibit the growth of “bad bacteria.”
+I didn't love that it was missing the “good bacteria.”

 It's a prebiotic/probiotic combo.
-So basically it's putting in the good bacteria, and feeding it (prebiotic), while the sporebased strains limit the growth of bad bacteria.
+So basically it's putting in the good bacteria, and feeding the gut flora (prebiotic), while the sporebased strains limit the growth of bad bacteria.
 You can read all about the science here (and use code TCM for 20% off your order!).

 - Prebiotic and probiotic combination

 - 2 medium sized pills daily may be hard for some women to swallow